Aaaaand it’s another kettlebell routine! (Today we’ll spell “kettlebell” as one word.)

 Kettlebell Tabata Workout

-For each exercise, set an interval timer for 8 rounds of 20 seconds of work and 10 seconds of rest.
+For each exercise, set your Gymboss Interval Timer for 8 rounds of 20 seconds of work and 10 seconds of rest.
 When the four minutes is up, move on to the next exercise.

 Before some kettlebell pro calls me out for my form in the below tutorial, yes, I realize that a kettlebell swing should be more like a dead lift and less like a squat.
 But when I do traveling kb swings, I tend to bend my knees more.
 Also, let’s all take a moment to laugh at my face in the one-arm swing & shuffles.
 Every.
 Single.
 Picture. taken during that particular exercise looked like that.
 Can’t wait for this to be all over Pinterest!
 Haha.